justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 ---
 ## Using icons in your products

 Choosing and using icons for your products isn’t an easy task.
-More so if we consider that an excellent icon can extract the most important visual characteristics of a product or idea in order to make the depiction instantly recognised.
+An excellent icon can extract the most important visual characteristics of a product or idea, making the depiction instantly recognisable.

 In this section you’ll find some factors you need to keep in mind when using icons within your interfaces.